vsudilov/grondview/README.md

 nginx/uwsgi up by default.
 Kill these if you want to run the devel server.

+Manually add data to the database with `manage.py populateDB ~/path/to/data/`.
+10x10 binned data are provided in stubdata/ for visualizatinon, although of course no analysis can be done on them.

-run `./runserver.sh` to start the development server (add a user account for the site when prompted!)
+run `./runserver.sh` to start the development server.

 connect to http://localhost:8000 on host machine.